Medically reviewed by Angela Sheddan, FNP

-Data shows that younger people tend to have sex more often than older people, with a large different in frequency of sex between the youngest and oldest demographics.
+Data shows that younger people tend to have sex more often than older people, with a large difference in frequency of sex between the youngest and oldest demographics.

-People aged from 18 to 39 tend to have the most sex, with General Social Survey data showing that 18 to 29 year olds have sex just over 78 times per year on average.
+People aged from 18 to 39 tend to have the most sex, with the same survey data showing that 18 to 29-year-olds have sex just over 78 times per year on average.

 In comparison, people in older age groups reported having sex less often.
 The average person aged 50 to 59 reported having sex 38 times per year, while people in their 60s reported having sex an average of 25 times per year.